trixi-framework/TrixiParticles.jl/rigid_contact_main_port_plan.md

 - inactive contact-pair cleanup
 - tangential displacement updates
 - and the callback hook added in `src/callbacks/update.jl`

+Port the shared helper functions that first become live here:

+- `normal_friction_reference_force`
+- `tangential_contact_force`

+If a helper or runtime field is still unused after this PR, defer it again.

 ### Required redesign for rigid-rigid support